Woolston House ~ Loddiswell, Nr. Kingsbridge, Devon.

 And now the pond walls were complete, it meant that the pond could be filled up.

 This piece of stone is slate.
 It was sourced by the client from a local reclamation yard.
 Originally there would of been two of these stones, and when placed side by side to each other, they capped the top of a ‘Well Head’.
 This Capstone is about six inches thick and is from Kingsbridge, it’s thought to be about 600 years old.
-This stone was going to be put on top of the new water feature we had built which had been designed to accommodate it.
+This stone was going to be put on top of the new water feature we had built which we designed to accommodate it.

 With some strops and the help of a mini digger, the stone was taken over to where it was going to be located.

 This stone probably originated from Charleton, just outside of Kingsbridge.
 There were several quarries here by the estuary, the most notable being Goose Quarry and Cleavehouse Quarry.
 The slate was of good quality and there is a record dated 1453 of five large barges of building stone being taken by sea from the Charleton quarry for construction of the square tower at Dartmouth Castle.
 The castle itself dates back to the 1380’s and was built to protect the harbour from attack.
 In 1481 slate was taken from Charleton for the re-roofing of Windsor Castle.
 The quarries in this area had set up extensive trade routes with Holland, supplying much slate, and that was up until war broke out between the Dutch and the British in 1781.
 By the 1900’s quarrying had ceased altogether in this area.

 This lovely old piece of stone was then bedded down on top of the water feature.